pupperemeritus/gsoc_blog/projectproposal/index.md

 nphots      | the total number of photons in light curve

 NOTE : This is a rough outline and the attributes and parameters may change depending on further research at the time of implementation

-## Detailed Description

-The project involves time series analysis of unevenly sampled data.
-The goal is to create the classes that generates Lomb-Scargle Power spectrum and Crosspectrum of the data respectively and match these implementations with the structure of existing functionalities of Powerspectrum and Crosspectrum classes as well as the normalisations performed by them.

-Time-lag, phase lag and coherence of light curves are also to be found out in the case of cross spectra.

-The implementation of cross spectrum is to be done from scratch in Python as it only exists in MATLAB and FORTRAN courtesy of Dr. Jeffrey D. Scargle ([Studies in astronomical time series analysis.
-III-Fourier transforms, autocorrelation functions, and cross-correlation functions of unevenly spaced data](https://adsabs.harvard.edu/full/1989ApJ...343..874S)).

-The implementation of power spectrum is not required since a compatible implementation exists in scipy.signal.LombScargle.
-We can refer to the original paper by Jeffrey D. Scargle [Studies in astronomical time series analysis.
-II-Statistical aspects of Spectral Analysis of Unevenly Spaced Data](https://adsabs.harvard.edu/full/1982ApJ...263..835S7)

 ## Deliverables